It’s been a whole year since we started watching Doctor Who together.

 Sue: So no knocking one out before you go to sleep!

 The Master decides to eavesdrop on his captives.

 Sue: I notice that the Master doesn’t have any porn on his dashboard.
 He’s a class act.

 The Doctor pretends to talk to Jo as he surreptitiously breaks out of his cell at the same time.

 Sue: There is a lot of continuity in this story.

 Me: Yeah, there’s a surprising amount of references to old stories.
-Maybe it’s tied into the fact that this is the 10th anniversary year.
+Maybe it’s because this is the 10th anniversary year.

 Sue: I like it.

-Me: So you like a bit of fanwank then, do you?
+Me: You like a bit of fanwank then, do you?